 University, Federal & State Grants

-Grant assistance is awarded on the basis of demonstrated financial need, so not every student will receive a grant.
+Grant assistance is awarded on the basis of demonstrated financial need.
 Students do not need to work for or repay grants.
 Grants are commonly referred to as "gift aid."

 Carnegie Mellon Undergraduate Grant

 A Carnegie Mellon Undergraduate Grant is awarded by Carnegie Mellon to incoming students who have financial need.
 Students who complete and submit the following financial aid documents are considered for this grant: FAFSA, CSS PROFILE, signed copies of student and parent Federal Income Tax Returns, IRS Tax Return Transcripts (if required), student and parent W-2 Wage and Tax Statements, Partnership Schedule K-1 from Form 1065 (if required), and/or IRS Form 2555 (Foreign Earned Income) (if required).